Combat is handled in Anesidora using three different methods: Abstract, Cinematic, and Tactical.

 Sometimes a Character’s surrounding affects their ability to perform Actions.
 Everything from light to sound can make Actions more difficult.

 Starlight (The light of the stars and moons) - Treat all Zones between you and the target as having the Eye of Horus symbol.
-All Melee and Ranged Attacks require at least 1 Eye of Horus to Succeed.
+All Melee and shooting Attacks require at least 1 Eye of Horus to Succeed.

 Precipitation and Wind